 The first two days of The Ryder Cup consists of four matches of foursomes and four matches of fourballs, each a variation of match-play golf.

-Each match is played over 18 holes unless one side gains a lead which cannot be equaled or beaten over the remainder of the holes.
+Each match is played over 18 holes unless one side gains a lead which cannot be equalled or beaten over the remainder of the holes.

 On the final day of the event, each of the twelve players play separately against each of the opposite side in a 1v1.
 The captain of each side tactically sends out his players in the order by which he decides.